 Courses in the academic specialization give students a greater depth of knowledge in one academic area.
 Elementary Education majors complete 18 hours in a single academic subject.
 A Secondary Education major completes 36 to 60 hours, depending upon the area, in the subject in which the student wishes to be certified; fine arts may require more.
 Teacher candidates should confer with the Office of Student Affairs regarding acceptable academic specializations.
-Refer to the pages shown for descriptions of the academic specializations in the following table:
+Refer to the pages shown in the "Academic Specializations" table.